Supergravity: Supergravity

 The first model of 4-dimensional supergravity (without this denotation) was formulated by Dmitri Vasilievich Volkov and Vyacheslav A. Soroka in 1973, emphasizing the importance of spontaneous supersymmetry breaking for the possibility of a realistic model.
 The minimal version of 4-dimensional supergravity (with unbroken local supersymmetry) was constructed in detail in 1976 by Dan Freedman, Sergio Ferrara and Peter van Nieuwenhuizen.
 In 2019 the three were awarded a special Breakthrough Prize in Fundamental Physics for the discovery.
-The key issue of whether or not the spin 3/2 field is consistently coupled was resolved in the nearly simultaneous paper, by Deser and Zumino, which independently proposed the minimal 4-dimensional model.
+The key issue of whether or not the spin 3/2 field is consistently coupled was resolved in the nearly simultaneous paper, by Stanley Deser and Bruno Zumino, which independently proposed the minimal 4-dimensional model.
 It was quickly generalized to many different theories in various numbers of dimensions and involving additional (N) supersymmetries.
-Supergravity theories with N>1 are usually referred to as extended supergravity (SUEGRA).
+Supergravity theories with N > 1 are usually referred to as extended supergravity (SUEGRA).
 Some supergravity theories were shown to be related to certain higher-dimensional supergravity theories via dimensional reduction (e.g. N=1, 11-dimensional supergravity is dimensionally reduced on T^{7} to 4-dimensional, ungauged, N = 8 supergravity).
-The resulting theories were sometimes referred to as Kaluza–Klein theories as Kaluza and Klein constructed in 1919 a 5-dimensional gravitational theory, that when dimensionally reduced on a circle, its 4-dimensional non-massive modes describe electromagnetism coupled to gravity.
+The resulting theories were sometimes referred to as Kaluza–Klein theories as Theodor Kaluza and Oskar Klein constructed in 1919 a 5-dimensional gravitational theory, that when dimensionally reduced on a circle, its 4-dimensional non-massive modes describe electromagnetism coupled to gravity.

 mSUGRA

-mSUGRA means minimal SUper GRAvity.
+mSUGRA means minimal supergravity.
 The construction of a realistic model of particle interactions within the N = 1 supergravity framework where supersymmetry (SUSY) breaks by a super Higgs mechanism carried out by Ali Chamseddine, Richard Arnowitt and Pran Nath in 1982.
 Collectively now known as minimal supergravity Grand Unification Theories (mSUGRA GUT), gravity mediates the breaking of SUSY through the existence of a hidden sector. mSUGRA naturally generates the Soft SUSY breaking terms which are a consequence of the Super Higgs effect.
-Radiative breaking of electroweak symmetry through Renormalization Group Equations (RGEs) follows as an immediate consequence.
+Radiative breaking of electroweak symmetry through renormalization group equations (RGEs) follows as an immediate consequence.

 Due to its predictive power, requiring only four input parameters and a sign to determine the low energy phenomenology from the scale of Grand Unification, it is widely investigated in particle physics.